SS Wheatland Montana: Operational history

 Following delivery to USSB the ship was immediately handed over to Pacific Mail Steamship Company to operate on the West Coast of the United States to the Orient route.
 After loading 9,000 tons cargo consisting mainly of auto trucks, cotton and various metal products, the ship sailed from Seattle for the Far East on 23 September 1919.
 After visiting ports of Japan, China and the Philippines the steamer returned to Seattle on December 21, thus successfully completing her maiden voyage.
 The freighter continued sailing between the North Pacific ports of the United States and the ports in Japan, China and the Philippines initially as part of the Admiral Line, and later American Oriental Mail Line, through the early part of 1928.
 On her westward trips the ship carried mostly lumber, but also grain, flour, herring and metal products while on her return journeys she would transport sugar, copra, hemp, mahogany, peanuts, various vegetable oils and other oriental merchandise.
 For example, in early January 1921 the freighter took on board 1,750,000 feet of lumber from Dollar Mills in Vancouver and 250 tons of general cargo before sailing for East Asia.
 On one of her return trips, she brought back about 5,000 tons of hemp from Manila and other cargo to Seattle and Vancouver.

 During her career Wheatland Montana came to other vessels help on several occasions.
 In early January 1924 when Admiral Line's steamer SS Harold Dollar steering gear got jammed by a shifted deckload of lumber, Wheatland Montana rushed to aid and stood by until the problem was resolved and the freighter could safely proceed to her destination.
 In February 1925 when SS Patrick Henry went aground on shoals off Wada, Wheatland Montana came to her aid and pulled the steamer off.

-On 1 April 1926 while on her way from Tsingtao to Puget Sound ports with a large cargo of hemp, peanuts and mahogany logs, Wheatland Montana lost her propeller and rudder post, and was drifting helplessly in stormy weather.
+On 1 April 1926 while on her way from Qingdao to Puget Sound ports with a large cargo of hemp, peanuts and mahogany logs, Wheatland Montana lost her propeller and rudder post, and was drifting helplessly in stormy weather.
 Two days later another Admiral Line steamer, West Niger, came to her aid and took the disabled freighter in tow.
 As the weather got worse the tow line separated and the ships had to wait out until the wind died down.
 After about two weeks of towing and about 700 miles from the Puget Sound, West Niger was relieved by yet another Admiral Oriental Line steamer, SS City of Spokane who brought the disabled freighter safely to port on April 24.